snowplow/documentation/docs/understanding-tracking-design/introduction-to-tracking-design/best-practices/index.md

 It may often be the case that events do not have any properties – this is totally fine.
 Event properties should be limited only to information that is strictly related to the event and unlikely to be reused elsewhere (e.g., error message for an application error event).

+One useful way to think about events and entities is by relating them to the [star schema used in data warehouses](https://en.wikipedia.org/wiki/Star_schema) – entities can be thought of as the dimension tables, while events map more to the fact tables.
+Make sure that information that would be represented using dimension tables is contained in entities rather than events.

 Finally, it is a good practice to ask whether certain data really needs to be captured.
 Tracking unnecessary information uses extra bandwidth and battery power and may add extra overhead to manage.
-Schemas can be [evolved](/docs/understanding-tracking-design/versioning-your-data-structures/) to allow adding more information later.
+Schemas can be [evolved](/docs/understanding-tracking-design/versioning-your-data-structures/index.md) to allow adding more information later.
 Refer to the business reports identified earlier in order to assess what data needs to be tracked.

 ## Define the events